Philip-Hart/mergePDF/README.md

 Since this is a simple script with one dependency, PyPDF2 may be installed globally using:
 > pip install PyPDF2

+### Setup:
+1. Clone repository and install PyPDF2
+2. Move merge.py to the directory where you would like to merge pdfs.
+Pdfs you want to merge need to be organized within their own folder.
+3. There are two user inputs required: one for where the pdfs you would like to merge are stored, and one where you would like the merged pdf to be stored.
+I have included examples of appropriate inputs below.
 ### Details:
-Move merge.py to the directory where you would like to merge pdfs.
-Pdfs you want to merge need to be organized within their own folder There are two user inputs required: one for where the pdfs you would like to merge are stored, and one where you would like the merged pdf to be stored.
-I have included examples of appropriate inpute below.
-1. Defining the input path:
+1. Defining the path to pdfs:
 > Insert path to pdfs as [dir]/ (Must be in parent dir of [dir]: **2022_pdfs/**

 or